 The Chittagong People-led Development Project aims to improve the quality of the life of people affected by leprosy, through social and economic development facilitated through self-help groups.

 The project is progressing effectively and is moving toward sustainability.

 Self-help groups have been the key to the project's success, providing support and skills training to more than 2,800 people living with leprosy and disability.
-By 2015, self-help group numbers have grew to 225, with the average group size increased to 15.
-Females now constitute 78% of total group membership of 2,859.
+By 2015, self-help group numbers have grown to 225, with the average group size increased to 15.
+Females now constitute 78% of the total group membership of 2,859.

 ‘Before receiving the loan I had nothing in my hands (no source of income).
 But with that loan I am happy -- at least I am getting to do trading now and I have made some profit, thank God,’ says Aidel, a self-help group member.